Bobby Kotick: Activision Blizzard

 In November 2006, Kotick entered into discussion with French media conglomerate Vivendi.
 Through its Vivendi Games subsidiary, it owned Blizzard Entertainment and Sierra Entertainment.
 Kotick engineered the merger, which created a new company, Activision Blizzard.
 Shareholders of Activision Blizzard approved Kotick as CEO of the combined company in 2008.
 Kotick said he aimed to build on Blizzard's successes, including expanding into Asia.

 Kotick has used Activision Blizzard's industry position to push partners for changes that he maintains would benefit the gaming community.
 In July 2009, Kotick threatened to stop making games for the PlayStation 3 platform if Sony did not cut the price of the console.
 Kotick also urged the British government to reward Activision for continuing to invest in the country's pool of game developers by providing Activision with the same kinds of tax incentives provided by Canada, Singapore, and eastern bloc countries.
+By 2010, 65% of Activision Blizzard's profit was related to online-playable games.
+Kotick remarked in 2010 that as leader of Activision Blizzard, he was focusing on profit margins over revenue growth, seeing subscriptions, microtransactions, free to play and digitally distributed games as means to future profit growth.

+From 2013 onwards, following the cancellation of Project Titan, Kotick curtailed the autonomy of Blizzard Entertainment within the company, pushing Blizzard to focus on increasing revenue from its franchises, resulting in tension with Blizzard employees including President and CEO Michael Morhaime.
 Kotick expanded Activision Blizzard's mobile presence in 2016 when it acquired King, the creator of Candy Crush.
 He also acquired the professional esports organization Major League Gaming.
 Also in 2016, Kotick announced the creation of Activision Blizzard's professional Overwatch League.
 In June 2017, Fortune reported that Kotick had become "the longest-serving head of any publicly traded tech company."
 Under Kotick's leadership, Activision Blizzard was named one of Fortune Magazine's “100 Best Places to Work from 2015 to 2018."
 In November 2022, the release of Call of Duty: Modern Warfare II broke record sales for the franchise after crossing the $1 billion mark in ten days.